 A collective, strategic focus on these three pathways can result in the changes we need to see by 2027 and can help countries achieve SDG target 3.8, “achieving universal health coverage” by 2030.
 This Strategic Framework was developed through an inclusive consultation process involving all UHC2030 constituencies.

-UHC2030’s collective efforts on advocacy, accountability and alignment in 2024–2027 can help drive progress to ensure that, by 2030, everyone, everywhere, has access to the full range of services they need, when and where they need them, without financial hardship.
+UHC2030’s collective efforts on advocacy, accountability and alignment in 2024–2027 can help drive progress to ensure that, by 2030, everyone, everywhere, has access to the full range of quality health services they need, when and where they need them, without financial hardship.

 I. UHC2030's vision, mission, key principles and unique value